MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ---
-title: Use Schedule APIs to perform operations with Scheduling entities
+title: Use Project schedule APIs to perform operations with Scheduling entities
-description: This topic provides information and samples for using Project Scheduling APIs.
+description: This topic provides information and samples for using Project schedule APIs.
 author: sigitac
-ms.date: 04/27/2021
+ms.date: 06/22/2021
 ms.topic: article
 ms.reviewer: kfend
 ms.author: sigitac
 ---

-# Use Project Scheduling APIs to perform operations with Scheduling entities
+# Use Project schedule APIs to perform operations with Scheduling entities

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_